Driving the road to Thore Pass is not a piece of cake

-Surrounded by outstanding natural beauty, the road features paved and unpaved sections.
-From Koplik to the pass (the highest point of the road) it’s well paved (since 2015).
+Surrounded by outstanding natural beauty, the road was fully paved in 2021.
 It is narrow though, with a few turnouts in the newly paved section.
-Beyond the pass, the road is totally unpaved and pretty bad.

 Is the road to Thore Pass in Albania dangerous?

-Located within the Theth National Park, the road is pretty challenging and hairy.
+Tucked away in the Theth National Park, the road is pretty challenging and hairy.
 It features steep sections, hitting a 15% of maximum gradient through some of the ramps.
-The rain and the constant traffic of 4x4 have deteriorated the road.
-From the top of Thore Pass it’s passable by standard cars, but at a risk.
-Flat tyre and damage underneath the car are usual in passenger cars.
-4×4 is not absolutely necessary, but high ground clearance is.
 It’s narrow with high drops.
-Nothing too bad, just rough, but it requires a reasonably high clearance vehicle and no fear of heights.
+Nothing too bad if you’ve no fear of heights.
 Avoid Sunday afternoons.

 Pic: Rrustem Haradinaj *Mulosmani*